Chathamattom

 Chathamattom (ചാത്തമറ്റം), also spelled Chathamattam, is a village in Ernakulam district, Kerala, India.
-It is located in the Paingottoor gram panchayat.
+It is located in the Paingottoor Gram panchayat.
 Chathamattom is 4 kilometres away from Paingottoor.
-Kadavoor represents Chathamattom as a revenue village.
+Kadavoor is listed as a revenue village under Chathamattom.
 The nearest towns are Kothamangalam, Muvattupuzha, and Thodupuzha.

 Etymology

+The etymology of Chathamattom varies with various local interpretations and theories: